 CNAs work in long-term care, hospitals, home health agencies, rehabilitation and hospice.
 Routine care is administered by the nursing assistant under the direct supervision of a nurse.

-Whether you are looking to get your feet wet and learn what it is like to be a nurse or if you know your goal is to transfer and earn a bachelor's degree in nursing, College of DuPage can help get you started.
+Whether you are looking to get your feet wet and learn what it is like to be a nursing assistant, College of DuPage can help get you started.
 COD offers:

 - Passionate instructors with years of working in the nursing field.